 or dormant.

+Make your cut at an angle so water will roll off the pruning point.
 Pruning cuts made this way will keep the rose bush growing outward.
 For larger canes you can put a drop of white glue on the end of the cane to keep moisture and insects out.

 Use your garden scissors to remove move any small, twiggy stems and rose hips from last season.
 Even with mounding for winter protection, roses can experience significant dieback.
 Pruning roses with many brown canes may mean you’ll cut the canes almost to the ground, in some cases.